HistoricalChristianFaith/Writings-Database/Commodian/Song Of Two Peoples.md

 They perceive these evils, who have persecuted the beloved: For five months they are slaughtered under that enemy.
 In the meantime, Syrus arises at that very moment, Who may terrify the enemies and deliver the senate from there.
 From below he returns, who was entrusted with the kingdom and, having been long preserved, is recognized with his former body.
-We say, however, that Nero is ancient, who first punished Peter and Paul in the city: He himself returns again at the very end of the age From apocryphal places, who was reserved in these things.
+We say, however, that Nero is ancient, who first punished Peter and Paul in the city: He himself returns again at the very end of the age from apocryphal places, who was reserved in these things.
 They themselves wonder that this man is hated by the senate; But when he appears, they will think he is a god.
 But before he comes, Elijah will prophesy, at a time divided, in the middle of the week.
 The infamous one succeeds upon the completion of the appointed time, whom both the Jews and Romans worshiped together at that time.
 Although there will be another whom they await from the east, nonetheless they will rage against us with King Nero in our slaughter.
-Therefore when Elijah prophesies in the land of Judah, And marks his own people in the name of Christ; Of these, how many because they do not want to believe, He supplicates God in anger not to rain down; from then on, the sky will be closed, nor will it be moistened by dew: And even the rivers, in anger, will turn into blood.
+Therefore when Elijah prophesies in the land of Judah, and marks his own people in the name of Christ; Of these, how many because they do not want to believe, He supplicates God in anger not to rain down; from then on, the sky will be closed, nor will it be moistened by dew: And even the rivers, in anger, will turn into blood.
 The land becomes sterile and water does not flow from springs, so that famine will come upon the world: and then there will be a plague in the world.
 Because of this, indeed, the tormented Jews contrive many false accusations against him and they first kindle the senate to rise up in anger and they say that Elijah is an enemy to the Romans.
 Then the senate was quickly moved by them, and they beseeched Nero with unjust prayers and gifts, "Remove the enemies of the people from human affairs, through whom even our gods are trampled upon and not worshipped."